Common scams & digital safety tips

 Common scams to watch for

-1. Event ticket scams
+1. Ticket selling scams

-2. Sugar parents
+2. Sugar parent scams

 Sugar parent relationships (mommies, daddies, guardians) are types of relationships in which the ‘sugar parent’ and the ‘sugar baby’ establish an agreed-upon dynamic that involves financial support in exchange for various forms of intimacy.
-While this absolutely can exist between consenting adults, it’s critical to keep an eye out for false promises.

-Watch out for red flags!
+Look out for these red flags:

-• They offer you a large sum of money unconditionally
+- They offer you a large sum of money unconditionally

-• They ask you to send money to 'test your loyalty'
+- They ask you to send money to 'test your loyalty'

 3. Romance scams